Get the gears clicking - XState & Vue

 })

-Sometimes you just want to pass a subset of the state to a child component in Vue.
-For example, if you have a child actor and want the child component to only take care of this specific part of the machine.
-At first, I tried accessing the state with a computed prop and extracting the relevant subset of the state, but it didn't work.
-I must have tried for hours before I asked in their discord - it was new years eve and I was very frustrated 😅.
-But not 12 hours later I got my answer on how to preserve reactivity when using the state.
-You must use the useSelector composable!
-That way the reactivity does not get lost when passed to another component - especially a problem within v-for loops.
+Sometimes, you may want to pass a subset of the state to a child component in Vue.
+For instance, if you have a child actor, you might want the child component to handle just that specific part of the machine.
+Initially, I tried accessing the state with a computed property and extracting the relevant subset, but it didn’t work.
+After hours of frustration (on New Year’s Eve, no less 😅), I asked for help in their Discord and found the solution: use the useSelector composable.
+This ensures reactivity isn’t lost, even in scenarios like v-for loops.

 setup() {